cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 9.5.5 (2021-02-11) =
+* Fixed a PHP notice that showed when creating a new rule
+* Tested for compatibility with WooCommerce 5.0

+= 9.5.4 (2021-02-09) =
+* When free shipping zones are removed do not remove the other shipping zones

+= 9.5.3 (2021-02-08) =
+* Added a feature to remove free shipping zones from Google and Facebook feeds

+= 9.5.2 (2021-02-08) =
+* Fixed a minor issue in exclude rules for WooCommerce category names

+= 9.5.1 (2021-02-02) =
+* Dynamic attributes without values that are used for product details should be skipped which not always happened.
+This is fixed now.

+= 9.5.0 (2021-02-01) =
+* Discount rules created with the FlyCart plugin did not make it to Skroutz feeds.
+This has been solved now

+= 9.4.9 (2021-01-31) =
+* Added a seperate sale price attribute for bundled products
+* Reviews for parent variable products are removed, the reviews are attached to its variations

+= 9.4.8 (2021-01-30) =
+* Fixed an issue with the ecomm_prodid on the cart page

+= 9.4.7 (2021-01-29) =
+* Solved an issue that shipping costs to the first product in a custom feed where empty

+= 9.4.6 (2021-01-28) =
+* Added a new attribute: product description parent product

+= 9.4.5 (2021-01-28) =
+* Added a Google Shopping field to their template: g:ship_from_country
+* Stripping & characters from review names as it breaks the review feeds

+= 9.4.4 (2021-01-27) =
+* Fixed an issue where reviews without review text caused the feed to be disapproved by Google.
+We now remove reviews from feeds that have no review texts.

+= 9.4.3 (2021-01-27) =
+* Fixed an issue with an undefined ecomm_price variable on product variable pages

+= 9.4.2 (2021-01-26) =
+* Added the Dutch Boetiek.nl template

+= 9.4.1 (2021-01-19) =
+* Fixed a bug: exclude filters on empty product tags were broken.
+This is fixed now.

+= 9.4.0 (2021-01-14) =
+* Added a WP-cron check and notifications

+= 9.3.9 (2021-01-14) =
+* Bestprice.gr apparel products are now grouped by color

+= 9.3.8 (2021-01-13) =
+* Tested for compatibility with WooCommerce 4.9

+= 9.3.7 (2021-01-12) =
+* Added the Bestprice.gr template

+= 9.3.6 (2021-01-11) =
+* Added a product name lowercase attribute

+= 9.3.5 (2021-01-08) =
+* Fixed a rounding issue for WooCommerce bundled products

+= 9.3.4 (2021-01-04) =
+* Fixed an issue with the Google Remarketing Pixel / ecomm_totalvalue parameter

+= 9.3.3 (2021-01-02) =
+* Fixed an exclude filter issue (Thanks @Fabrice for reporting and solving!)

 = 9.3.2 (2020-12-29) =
 * Added support for the Yandex group_id attribute